DMC09/grocer-app-ui/README.md

 ## Motivation

-Originally I was using the notes features in iOS to share grocery lists between my brother and I. However it proved to be very clunky and I could not find a good free and simple solution.
-So I created my own in order to better manage our groceries.
-It's my first time building an app in a while so I wanted to explore new technologies.
+For the longest time I was using the notes app to share grocery lists between my brother and I, but it was always clunky and hard to customize things.
+Finally decided to make my own app to handle these cusomtizations and make our lives eaiser.

 ### Features